ramagall/social-links-profile-main/README.md

 ### What I learned

 This project got me more comfortable with using flexboxes to control the layout of my webpage.
+I also learned about some weird quirks with ios that would make images appear differently if there aren't set heights and widths.

 ### Continued development